 - Many tests will display an 'Error' message, even though the zap may be working as intended.

-- Zappier has documentation for all of their apps and is a great resource for the app that you are connecting to SalesRabbit.
+- Zapier has documentation for all of its apps and is a great resource for the app that you are connecting to SalesRabbit.